An easy recipe for chocolate fondue, made with 70% dark chocolate and flavored with vanilla. Only three ingredients!

-It’s really easy, which is nice and also a little surprising because it's such a fancy dessert.
+It's really easy, which is nice and also a little surprising because it's such a fancy dessert.
 The detailed instructions are included in the recipe card below.
 Here are the basic steps:

-1. Your first step is to pour the half-and-half into the fondue pot and bring to a simmer.
+1. Your first step is to pour the half-and-half into the fondue pot and bring it to a simmer.

 2. Add the chopped chocolate and stir until it's melted.
 Once the chocolate has melted you can add the vanilla.

 3. Your fondue is ready!
 Reduce the heat to low to keep it warm and serve it with fresh strawberries for dipping.

-Many like to use sweet dippers such as marshmallows or angel cake cubes.
-But I find that strawberries are not just healthier, but also best complement the melted chocolate in terms of flavor and texture.
+Many people like to use sweet dippers such as marshmallows or angel cake cubes.
+But I find that strawberries are not just better for you, but also best complement the melted chocolate in terms of flavor and texture.

 They provide a nice contrast between the slight tartness of the fruit and the creamy sweetness of the chocolate.

-I think that when you use sweet dippers you’re actually missing out, because the whole thing just becomes too cloyingly sweet (even with dark chocolate).
+I think that when you use sweet dippers in chocolate fondue you’re actually missing out, because the whole thing just becomes cloyingly sweet (even with dark chocolate).

-It’s also nice to dip halved apricots and large cubes of peaches in the melted chocolate.
+It's also nice to dip halved apricots and large cubes of peaches in the melted chocolate.
 Or even apple slices - especially tart apples such as Granny Smith.
-Just resist the temptation to use junky sweet dippers.
+Just try to resist the temptation to use junky sweet dippers.
 It's so not worth it!